ThelonKarrde/concourse-helm3-resource/README.md

 -   `kubeconfig`: _Optional._ String containing a kubeconfig.
 Overrides `kubeconfig_path` and source configuration for cluster, token, and admin config.
 -   `kubeconfig_path`: _Optional._ File containing a kubeconfig.
 Overrides source configuration for cluster, token, and admin config.
 -   `show_diff`: _Optional._ Show the diff that is applied if upgrading an existing successful release.
 (Default: false)
+-   `diff_only`: _Optional._ Only shows the diff of what will be applied.
+No actual upgrade/install process in place.
+(Default: false)
 -   `skip_missing_values:` _Optional._ Missing values files are skipped if they are specified in the values but do not exist.
 (Default false)

 ## Example